francesco-vespignani/MazeAgeing/stimuli/readme.md

 ## Blocks

-Blocks are json files roganized as an array of the following elements:
+Blocks file names should always start with "blcok" and are json files organized as an array of the following elements:

 ```JSON
 {